csc335-UA-master/cs335-cafe/README.md

-# CSC 335 Lab 2: Arizona Michael's
+# CSC 335 Lab 2: Gabe-ritos's

-Honoring the CSC 335 tradition of naming our cafe after the head TA we have a small Point of Sale terminal for a sandwich shop (not to be confused with Jersey Mike's) that has a Loyalty Program to reward repeat customers.
+Honoring the CSC 335 tradition of naming our cafe after the head TA we have a small Point of Sale terminal for a little Mexican food place that has a Loyalty Program to reward repeat customers.
 Every fifth visit, the customer gets a 10% discount.

 We will model the store as a loop of customers who visit and make multiple orders.
 You